International School of Indiana: History

 One of the report's major recommendations led to the creation of the International School of Indiana in 1994.

 In July 2002, ISI was authorized to enroll Juniors and Seniors into the IB Diploma Programme (DP), officially making the institution an IB School.
 In 2004, the school saw its first graduating class, made up of 8 students.

 In 2009, the IB Primary Years Programme (PYP) and Middle Years Programme (MYP) began to be incorporated into the curriculum, providing for grades 1–5 and 6–10 respectively.
 ISI received certification for both programs in 2011, giving them the distinction as the only school in the midwestern United States to offer IB, MYP and PYP diplomas to its students.
 In addition, ISI announced the launch of its Mandarin Chinese immersion program for students in the same year.

 In 2014, ISI was recognized by The Washington Post as one of the most challenging high schools in the country, due to their longstanding IB Diploma Programme and because all students are required to take the college-level exams at the end of their senior year.

-One of six like-minded international schools in the United States, ISI offers an integrated International Baccalaureate curriculum that is transferable to schools around the world.
+One of six international schools in the United States, ISI offers an integrated International Baccalaureate curriculum that is transferable to schools around the world.